Wompkees: Wompkee Characters

-Gran: The matriarch of the Wood.
+Gran: The matriarch of the Wompkee Wood.
 Wise and warm and full of love.
 Loves to read books.
 Voiced by Mary Elaine Monti.

-Twig: The littlest one, very brave for her age, but sometimes doesn't think before she leaps.
+Twig: The youngest Wompkee, very brave, but impulsive.
 Sweet and sincere, full of curiosity and a bit of mischief.
-It is also sometimes nicknamed "Hunter."
-Voiced by Hunter Smith from Boswell PA.
+Voiced by Lynn Lambert.
+(Credited as Lynne Lambert).

-Hummer: The inventor, super smart, no problem to great to solve.
-Only problem is his solutions can be a bit complex turning simple tasks into complex confusion.
+Hummer: Inventor who thinks there is no problem he cannot solve.
+He provides complex solutions to simple problems, that cause chaos.
 Voiced by Fred Newman.

-Daisy: The athlete, and very coordinated.
-Often the big sister to Twig, but gets a little tired of having to act like a grownup.
-It was also sometimes nicknamed "Aaliyah Yingling."
-Voiced by Aaliyah Yingling she was only four when she did the voice acting, the youngest on the set.
-She is from Boswell PA also.
+Daisy: The athlete.
+A big sister figure to Twig, but tires of acting like a grownup.
+Voices by Kelli Rabke.

 Scout: Adventurous with a “can do” spirit.
-Very self-assured and the one to take control.
+Very self-assured and the inclined to leadership.
 This Wompkee is sometimes called "Brett."
 Voiced by Chris Phillips.

-Buster: A bit hefty due to his lust for Wompberries.
-Strong, but sensitive, and not overly confident.
+Buster: Strong, but sensitive, and struggles with confidence.
+Overindulges in Wompberries.
 Voiced by Alice Playten.